dollspace-gay/AntiSynthID/README.md

 ## How It Works

-AntiSynthID uses a **diffusion-based regeneration attack**:
+AntiSynthID uses **DiffPure** (Diffusion Purification), a zero-shot purification method:

 1. **Encode** the watermarked image to latent space using a VAE encoder
-2. **Add controlled noise** to the latent representation
+2. **Add controlled noise** to the latent representation (strength parameter controls how much)
-3. **Denoise** using a diffusion model (Stable Diffusion 1.5 UNet) with DDIM sampling
+3. **Denoise** using unconditional diffusion (Stable Diffusion 1.5 UNet) with DDIM sampling
 4. **Decode** back to image space using a VAE decoder
 5. **Optional edge guidance** to preserve sharp features

-The diffusion model reconstructs the image based on its training on natural images, effectively removing the watermark pattern while preserving visual content.
+The diffusion model projects the watermarked image back onto the clean data manifold by treating the watermark as unnatural noise, effectively removing it while preserving visual content.

 ## Installation